JuliaKukulies/juliakukulies.github.io/research.md

 ## Development of data analysis tools

-Dealing with huge amounts of data from climate model output to satellite observations and an even larger number of different data formats, I have developed a huge appreciation and interest for open source software tools.
-I am in the developer group of a community-developed python package for cloud tracking in large datasets called [**tobac**: Tracking and Object-based Analysis of Clouds](https://github.com/tobac-project/tobac) and I am motivated to become more active in the community!
+Dealing with huge amounts of data from climate models and satellite observations (an even larger number of different data formats!), I have developed a huge appreciation for open source software tools that facilitate the handling of complex datasets.
+I am in the developer group of a community-developed python package for cloud tracking in large datasets ([**tobac**: Tracking and Object-based Analysis of Clouds](https://github.com/tobac-project/tobac)) and I am motivated to become more active in the open source community!